-DMR has developed a science-based comprehensive resource management plan for Taunton Bay.
-The plan addresses principal resource user groups in the context of sustaining ecological processes, functions, and values of Taunton Bay and will be presented to the Legislature early in 2007.
+DMR will continue to work with the Taunton Bay Advisory Committee to implement the science-based comprehensive resource management plan for Taunton Bay.
+The plan addresses principal resource user groups in the context of sustaining ecological processes, functions, and values of Taunton Bay.
 Local participation, stewardship, and adaptive management form the basis for the plan.
-If adopted DMR staff will participate and monitor the plan's progress.